 - Poor authority links

-- In blog comment section, as spammers are using blog commenting techniques to gain backlinks
+- In the blog comment section, spammers are using blog commenting techniques to gain backlinks

 Read Also: Mobile SEO Strategy